yuxxeun/basement/README.md

 ## Contributing

 If you have any idea, suggestions or find any bugs, feel free to open a discussion, an issue or create a pull request.
-That would be very useful for all of us and we would be happy to listen and take action.
+That would be very useful for me personally and i would be happy to listen and take action.

-## Acknowledgements

-Initially created by [onWidget](https://onwidget.com) and maintained by a community of [contributors](https://github.com/onwidget/astrowind/graphs/contributors).

 ## License
-**cherry** is licensed under the MIT license — see the [LICENSE](https://github.com/yuxxeun/cherry/blob/main/LICENSE.md) file for details.
+**honeypod** is licensed under the MIT license, why not, of course — see the [LICENSE](https://github.com/yuxxeun/honeypod/blob/main/LICENSE.md) file for details.